saxamaphone69/ss21/readme.md

   __note:__ sadly, there is no auto updating on styles that are not installed from userstyles.org, so you'll have to check manually (honestly, the style is updated once every 2 months at most)
   4. install 4chan X (you should already have it) and then navigate to the raw version of `sidedish.user.js` (found on this github repo). you should be automatically prompted to install with tampermonkey
+  5. speaking of 4chan X, have a read over [what is supported](support.md) and what you'll need to enable or disable

 ## adblock plus filters